abdvmn/talentchain_innonation_hackathon_submission/README.md

 # Talent Management plaform on Blockchain
-This is a project application and therefore cannot be used in a real life.

 ## Dependencies
 This project used a collection of technologies and tools, to run the application, you need to install the following dependencies: